These adorable Easter bunny cupcakes are easy to make using Reese’s Peanut Butter Cups and a few other delicious candies.

 Place the peanut butter cup onto the frosting.

 Use a rolling pin to flatten Tootsie Rolls and cut out the shape of bunny ears.
 Pop the ears in the fridge to harden for a minute while you melt a bit of chocolate in your microwave.
-Then, use the chocolate as “glue” to attach the ears to the top of the bunny's head.
+Then, use a bit of melted chocolate as “glue” to attach the ears to the top of the bunny’s head.

 That’s it!
 Your bunnies are ready to be enjoyed!

 Looking for more fun and easy Easter desserts?
 You will love these peeps chicks house, no-bake rice krispie nests, and this delicious bunny bait snack mix!

 ↑ Click stars to rate now!Print Pin SaveSaved!
 Rate

 - 24 chocolate cupcakes, homemade or from box mix